temporalio/documentation/docs/node/activities.md

 The return value of `createActivityHandle` is a [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object with a `get` handler that returns a function that calls the Node SDK's internal `scheduleActivity()` function.

+## Activity Options

+When you write `createActivityHandle`, there are [a range of options](https://nodejs.temporal.io/api/interfaces/worker.activityoptions/) you can set, the most important of which are Timeouts and Retries.

+You can also specify `namespace`, `taskQueue`, `cancellationType`, and `activityId`, but most users will not need these.

 ### Activity Timeouts